 Sure, come to us!
 You are very welcome to visit our showroom, where we can show you various instruments up close.

-If you do not live in south Germany or do not have the opportunity to visit us - there are also good reasons why buying from us online makes sense:
+If you do not live in southern Germany or do not have the opportunity to visit us, there are also good reasons why buying from us online makes sense:

 One cannot say with certainty that one or another brand is the best.
 Of course, there are certain telescope brands that can be relied on to manufacture high-quality mass-produced telescopes.
 Among these you would count brands such as Celestron, Vixen and Meade.
 But also cheaper brands such as Omegon Basic and Skywatcher represent good and persuasive quality.
 Most of the low- to mid-range telescopes are manufactured in China.
 However, since branded products from China are subject to high quality controls, the quality is also good.

 Binoculars suitable for celestial observation should be relatively fast, optically speaking.
-In this respect, lens diameters from 42 or 50mm upwards are worth considering.
+In this respect, lens diameters from 42 or 50 mm upwards are worth considering.
 These binoculars are so compact that they are not burdensome to carry, but are still powerful enough to be useful for astronomy.
 Make sure that the binoculars’ magnification is not too great.
-More that 10x is not advisable if you want to be able to hold the binoculars in your hand and do not want to mount it on a tripod.
+More than 10x is not advisable if you want to be able to hold the binoculars in your hand and do not want to mount it on a tripod.
 In addition, optical quality is crucial.
 Light transmission, contrast, coating and colour fidelity.
-Simple, high-quality binoculars are the best choice here.
+This is where simple binoculars differ from high-quality ones.

-You will occasionally find similar-looking models from the GT series in the internet.
+You will occasionally find similar-looking models from the GT series on the internet.
 The SE series is the successor to the GT series.
-Their prices reflect the differences between the series: the tube is not detachable from the fork, there are no GPS connections and no camera connections, so the electronics are generally much more simple.
+Their prices reflect the differences between the series: with GT models, the tube is not detachable from the fork, there are no GPS connections and no camera connections, so the electronics are generally much more simple.
 The software version is two years old.
 And there is no XLT coating on the GT devices!

 With the help of a piggyback adapter, it is possible to attach a camera with a normal photographic lens to the telescope, and to track with the telescope.
 On some instruments, it is already pre-mounted on a tube clamp.

 When pointing at reference stars, deviations of up to 15 degrees are normal.
-Because this is often outside of the finder field of view, using a SmartFinder is often helpful.
-However, since there are often problems with daylight saving times, you may want to set winter time (DST - 1hour) as the default, and set the daylight saving parameter to "No".
+Because this is often outside the finder field of view, using a SmartFinder is often helpful.
+However, since there are often problems with daylight saving times, you may want to set winter time (DST - 1 hour) as the default, and set the daylight saving parameter to "No".